TopShelfBullard/word_game_assistant/README.md

 <a href="http://bullardamitchell.wordpress.com/2013/05/13/h1a-quest-to-discover-things-ive-already-been-given-h1/">here<a>.
 </p>
 <p>
 The program is extremely slow, the UI is crap, and there is no documentation.
-I plan to turn this program into a Ruby on Rails web app because: 1.
-Ruby on Rails is awesome! and 2.
-All of the looping through thousands of words in an array is a very crappy substitution for querying a relational database.
+I plan work on these issue and convert word_game_assistant turn this program into a Rails web app.
 Eventually I would like the word_game_assistant to be a program where you can enter your Scrabble letters and the letter that you would like to play off of and it will output every legal Scrabble word that you can play.
 Also,  with some slight modification, I see the user able to specify the length of a word in a crossword puzzle and the position of the letters that they know to get all possible matches from the database.
 </p>